-The Malawian Diaspora community in Scotland possesses a unique insight into both cultures: an invaluable part of our special relationship.
+The Malawian Diaspora community in Scotland are an integral part of the Scotland Malawi Partnership – its leadership, governance and membership.
+They possesses a unique insight into both our cultures and are an invaluable part of our special relationship.

 We are proud to always have leading members of the Malawian diaspora community on the Board of the SMP.